alignui/cli/README.md

 ## Introduction

-A CLI for adding AlignUI's Tailwind styles to your project.
+A CLI for adding AlignUI's Tailwind CSS v4.1 styles to your project with CSS-first configuration.

 ## Usage

-Use the `tailwind` command to initialize tailwind for your project.
-You need to do this in your project directory and make sure you have installed Tailwind CSS.
+Use the `tailwind` command to initialize Tailwind CSS v4.1 with AlignUI design system for your project.

 > [!CAUTION]
-> This will overwrite your CSS and `tailwind.config` files.
+> This will overwrite your CSS and `tailwind.config` files with Tailwind v4.1 CSS-first configuration.

 ```bash
 npx @alignui/cli tailwind
 ```

+This command will:

+- Detect if you're using TypeScript
+- Install Tailwind CSS v4.1 packages (`tailwindcss@next`, `@tailwindcss/postcss@next`)
+- Ask for your preferred primary color (Blue, Purple, Orange, Sky)
+- Ask for your preferred neutral color (Gray, Slate)
-This command will detect if you're using TypeScript, install the necessary packages, ask for your preferred primary color and color format, and prompt you to choose a prefix for AlignUI's classes if you’d like.
+- Ask for your preferred color format (OKLCH recommended, HEX, RGB, HSL)
+- Prompt you to choose a prefix for AlignUI's classes if needed
+- Generate CSS-first configuration with `@theme` directive
+- Set up all AlignUI design tokens and colors

 > [!NOTE]
 > A CSS file with Tailwind directives and a `tailwind.config` file must exist in your project.

+## What's New in v0.0.3

+- ✨ **Tailwind CSS v4.1 Support**: Full compatibility with the latest Tailwind CSS
+- 🎨 **CSS-First Configuration**: Uses `@theme` directive instead of JavaScript config
+- 🌈 **OKLCH Color System**: Modern color space for more vivid colors (default)
+- ⚡ **Simplified Setup**: Streamlined installation process
+- 🔧 **Modern CSS Features**: Support for cascade layers and advanced CSS properties

 ## License